 University of Augsburg

 The University of Augsburg was founded in 1970.
-It is one of the new, modern universities in Bavaria, and with approximately 15,000 students it is of a manageable size.
+It is one of the new, modern universities in Bavaria.
+Today, some 20,000 students attend the University of Augsburg.
 On campus, interdisciplinary cooperation is a daily feature of research and teaching at the university, and each faculty develops new forms of teaching to intensify and accelerate learning.
 The law school has built up an excellent reputation for research in areas such as European and international (economic) law, competition, or WTO law.

-GW Law has been a leader in intellectual property education and scholarship for more than a hundred years.
+With its renowned law school, GW has been a leader in intellectual property education and scholarship for more than a hundred years.
 When the Law School established a Master's of Patent Law program in 1895, its alumni had already written the patents for Bell's telephone, Mergenthaler's linotype machine, and Eastman's roll film camera, among hundreds of other inventions, and dozens more alumni had worked in the Patent Office.
 Over the intervening century, GW Law has bolstered its expertise in patent law with complementary strengths in copyright, trademark, communications, computer and internet regulation, electronic commerce, and genetics and medicine.

-GW Law hosts MIPLC students during the annual study trip and organizes an annual IP Summer School that brings professors and students to Munich.
+GW Law organizes an annual IP Summer School at the premises of the MIPLC that brings professors and students from the USA and other countries to Munich.